sychan/kb_sdk_docs/source/tutorial/8_publish.rst

     Logging into Appdev

-As the page says, direct loggin doesn't work and the page will go away when a solution is implemented.
+As the page says, direct login doesn't work and the page will go away when a solution is implemented.
 If you are already logged into |prod_link|, start with step 2.
 Otherwise start at step 1.
 Step 4 will leave you at a page with no more hotlinks.
 In step 5, you will click on the Dashboard icon on the left and will be taken to the Dashboard that is the starting point in other environments.